bockp/Edge-Detection-project/Article-month1.md

 **Fig.6: Gaussian filter and its first derivate [Canny, 1986]**

-Even if the Canny model is often used in the edge detection for the image processing, several limits can be seen, mainly the noise which will define false edges and discontinuous edges (mainly linked to textured regions on image (Canny 1986)), even if this model is considered as less sensitive than Sobel and Laplace [Zhao 2012] [Abdelsamea, 2015], and the important time consumption calculation [Chaabane et al, 2014].
+Even if the Canny model is often used in the edge detection for the image processing, several limits can be seen, mainly the noise which will define false edges and discontinuous edges (mainly linked to textured regions on image (Canny 1986)), even if this model is considered as less sensitive than Sobel and Laplace [Zhao et al, 2012] [Abdelsamea, 2015], and the important time consumption calculation [Chaabane et al, 2014].

 The implementation of the Canny model is relatively simple.
 First the image has to be treated by a Gaussian filter, then determine the gradient magnitude, assess if the pixel is a local maxima by comparing its value to its two closer neighbor on the axis in order to find local maxima.
 This firsts steps lead to a first edge map consisting of binary values (0 and 255).
 A thresholding is then done on the map by defind a low and high threshold value which will define major and minor pixels used for a thresholding final step hysteresis, (en gros, c'est le fait qu'une valeur x passée dans une transformation puit une transformation reverse ne reviendra pas au niveau initial, sa variation n'est pas totalement réversible, induit noise et écarts au modèle, mais dans la plupart articles ne prennent pas la peine de le redéfinir) all the edge containing value above the higher threshold, will be kept on the map, but the pixels of this edge which are under the lower value will be removed.
-This last point can lead to disrupted edges [Canny, 1986], [Deriche, 1987], [Ding et al, 2001], [Bovik, 2009], [Abdelsamea 2015].
+This last point can lead to disrupted edges [Canny, 1986], [Deriche, 1987], [Ding et al, 2001], [Bovik, 2009], [Abdelsamea et al, 2015].

 Several modification where done to the model in order to improve its efficiency, as the Deriche modification, allowing the model to treat an infinite extent which lead to a change of the efficiency of the Canny method according to the values considered after a Fourier transformation, leading to the development of a new fonction with only one constant parameter α (Deriche 1987) (du coup, vu que ça passe par ça, suis pas sure de pouvoir le maintenir, mais on trouve en plugin des filtres Canny-Deriche) [Fig.7], or the Ding modification, able to take into account pixels under the low threshold value in order to correct the edge disruption [Ding et al, 2001].